 Other additional ingredients for herbal teas that treat sore throats include licorice root or powder, cinnamon, sage, and oregano.

 When you’re making herbal teas using fresh herbs, always look for organic or homegrown options.
-If you have a diverse herb bed in your garden, you can probably whip up a pot of homemade herbal tea as a sore throat remedy in no time.
+If you have a diverse herb garden, you can probably whip up a pot of homemade herbal tea as a sore throat remedy in no time.